deepank-kujur/AI-Assisted-Knowledge-Quiz/README.md

 -**Topic Selection**: Multiple knowledge domains to choose from

+-**Multiple Difficulty Levels**: Easy, Medium, and Hard options to suit all knowledge levels

+-**Theme Customization**: Toggle between Dark Mode and Light Mode for comfortable viewing

 ## 🛠️ Tech Stack
 ### Frontend
 -**React** - Modern UI framework with hooks for state management